 Short URLs written in Pinyin (a Romanized version of Chinese) are recommended, but for the website’s actual content, Baidu overwhelmingly favors Simplified Chinese.

 While you may be speaking the right language, you need to also be conscious of what content you’re putting out there.
-Baidu censors anti-government speech, adult content and gambling material, so it’s crucial to make sure nothing on your website could be construed negatively.
+Baidu not only censors anti-government speech, adult content and gambling material, but anything considered to be culturally sensitive news and information.
+So it’s crucial to make sure nothing on your website could be construed, either directly or indirectly via external links on your site, as censored material.

 2. GET TO THE POINT

-Baidu has a limited time to index webpages, and typically only takes into account the first 100 KB of any page.
-To increase your rankings, you’ll need to make this count by placing the most relevant content and vital keywords at the top of the page so that they’re discovered.
-Posting frequent updates, such as new blog content or news articles, will also help boost your ranking.
+Baidu has a limited time to index web pages, and typically only takes into account the first 100 KB of any page.
+To increase your rankings, you’ll need to place the most locally relevant content and keywords at the top of the page, which may mean forgoing more Westernized page layout and visual designs.
+Posting frequent updates, such as new blog content or news articles following this same approach, will also help boost your ranking.

 3. MAKE PEOPLE STAY

-It’s recommended to have a .cn domain name, but it can be tricky to attain one because you either need to be a Chinese citizen or own a Chinese business entity.
+It’s best to have a .cn domain name, but it can be tricky to attain one because you either need to be a Chinese citizen or own a Chinese business entity.
 Any website based in China must also have a Bei’An license, and if you are a commercial website, you’ll also need an ICP license.
-The red tape around these licenses often puts companies off, but it’s worth getting certified to secure top rankings on Baidu and increase web traffic.
+The red tape around these licenses can be both time-consuming and costly and often puts companies off.
+But it’s worth getting certified to secure top rankings on Baidu and increase web traffic.

-Although .cn domain names consistently rank higher on Baidu, it’s not the end if you don’t have one.
+Although .cn domain names consistently rank higher on Baidu, all is not lost if you don’t have one.
 Baidu’s primary requirement is that a site loads well for Chinese users.
 While this is easier for .cn domains, .com and .net websites will still rank if they’re accessible from and optimized for China.

 5. GO MOBILE

 For the past few years, more users have searched on Baidu via mobile than desktop, a trend that’s expected to continue.
-Mobile SEO is essential if you want to be seen on Baidu since there’s a huge emphasis on mobile-optimized sites.
+Mobile SEO is essential if you want to be seen on Baidu since Chinese consumers are heavily mobile-focused, with many users owning multiple mobile phones, and there’s a huge emphasis on mobile-optimized sites.
 In fact, Baidu takes this into account when ranking search results.